MA Acting

 Term 1

-• Acting technique – Stanislavsky, Meisner, Michael Chekhov
+• Acting technique – Acting Practitioners such as Stanislavsky, Uta Hagen, Meisner

-• Rehearsal projects – Contemporary text, Naturalism project
+• Rehearsal projects – Contemporary text, Classical text

-• Movement – Laban, Chekhov, Core Strength and Flexibility, Yoga, Intimacy and Stage Combat
+• Movement – Laban, Viewpoints, Core Strength and Flexibility, Intimacy and Stage Combat

-• Voice – Release and Vocal Connection, Singing for Actors, Connecting to Text
+• Voice – Release and Vocal Connection, Linklater Voice Progression, Singing for Actors, Connecting to Text

-• Critical Appraisal – Developing a Reflective Practice (Essay)
+• Critical Appraisal – Developing a Reflective Practice (Essay Assessment)

 • Screen – Acting for Screen, Self-tape Technique